hashicorp/vault/website/source/docs/commands/write.html.md

 description: |-
   The "write" command writes data to Vault at the given path.
 The data can be credentials, secrets, configuration, or arbitrary data.
-The specific behavior of this command is determined at the thing mounted at the path.
+The specific behavior of this command differs depending on the character prepended to the "value" of the relevant "key=value" pair.
+These characters are explained below.
 ---

 # write

 The `write` command writes data to Vault at the given path.
 The data can be credentials, secrets, configuration, or arbitrary data.
-The specific behavior of this command is determined at the thing mounted at the path.
+The specific behavior of this command differs depending on the character prepended to the "value" of the relevant "key=value" pair.
+This "key=value" pair is passed to the command via the `DATA` argument.
+For example:

+    Usage: vault write [options] PATH [DATA K=V...]

+The available prepend-characters are explained below.

 Data is specified as "key=value" pairs.
 If the value begins with an "@", then it is loaded from a file.
 If the value is "-", Vault will read the value from